argoproj/argo-cd/docs/roadmap.md

 ### Resource Actions Revamp

 Resource actions is very powerful but literally hidden feature.
 Documentation is missing and therefore adoption is poor.
-We need to document and promote it.
-Then iterate and work on enhancements:
+We need to document and promote it, and then iterate and work on enhancements:
 - hard to configure unless you are Argo CD ninja;
 - half done parameters support: we have backend but no UI/CLI for it;
 - configuration issue: it is impossible to share actions as a YAML file since ALL resource customizations are stored in one config map key;